 The cutlery is pretty gold, a real statement piece, the “jewellery” of the table. the candlesticks repeat the gold -which is a great trick to setting a table.
 We don’t want everything to be too matchy, matchy, but repeating an element like the gold, or the glass, or the colour can help make the table feel tied together.

-For a centrepiece, I used some the pretty brass paint dipped candlesticks -see how I made them here.
+For a centrepiece on our summer table, I used some the pretty brass paint dipped candlesticks -see how I made them here.
 The candles help add height to the table.
 This can always be done with flowers or branches too.

-I’ve added texture through the linen table runners, especially the one with the rough edge.
+I’ve added texture to your summer table through the linen table runners, especially the one with the rough edge.
 The napkins also add texture.
 The most texture though is the flowers.

 These are from my garden and in simple mason jars, and vintage bottles.
 When thinking about texture in terms of flowers you might think about picky, smooth, rough, sleek, fluffy, etc. Texture doesn’t just come from the flowers.
 Smooth and sleek are to be considered too, and often come through the glass, and the cutlery.

 I always start with shopping the house first.
 You probably have an old vase in another room, or an old mason jar in the cupboard, or a piece of fabric that could be a table runner.

 Think of your colour scheme, and look around your house.
 Don’t be afraid to try things, and think outside of the box.
 My napkins were really dishcloths I found at the dollar store.
 My candle holders were old thrift store finds that had a little makeover.
 These touches all add character and personality to those simple basics we started from.

 With a 3 Steps to an Easy Summer Table like this one, life really is a party!